hellmarbecker/blog/_drafts/indexes-in-apache-druid.markdown

 If you come from a traditional database background, you are probably used to creating and maintaining indexes on most of your data.
 In a relational database, indexes can speed up queries but at a cost of slower data insertion.

 In Druid, on the other hand, you never see a `CREATE INDEX` statement.
-And while Druid does create indexes, there are a number of features that help speed up queries to an effect that you would normally use an index for.
+Instead, Druid automatically indexes all data, creating optimized storage segments that provide high performance for all data types - and you never need to select or manage indexes.
 Let's look at some of these data organization features!

 ## Druid Bitmap Indexes